 Frequently Asked Questions about the T.A.L.O.N.S.
 Program.

-Please note that this program is only available for district identified gifted students currently in grade 8 and living in School District #43.
+Please note that this program is only available for district identified gifted students currently attending a district #43 public school in grade 8 and living in School District #43.

 Do I need to apply for a cross-boundary transfer when my child gets accepted into T.A.L.O.N.S.?
 Answer: No, T.A.L.O.N.S. is a district program and no cross-boundary online application form needs to be completed.